Omicron-IoT-Solutions/Kontrolog/Kontrolog Mini/README.md

 In this guide, you will learn how to integrate your **Kontrolog Mini** with **OpenPLC**, with clear instructions on the required configurations, the files you need to modify, and practical examples to validate its operation.

-> ✅ **Ideal if you are a student, professional, technician, or integrator and want to take advantage of the Kontrolog Mini within the OpenPLC ecosystem.**
+> ✅ **Ideal if you are a student, professional, technician, or integrator and want to make the most of the Kontrolog Mini within the OpenPLC ecosystem.**

 ---